EXCV31/excv31_scripts/README.md

 ## --------------------------------------------------------------------------------------------
 ## git.sh - "git commit -m" with regex - only for linux

+Big thanks to https://github.com/mlowczynski for help with bash :)

 ### Instalation
 Copy the contents of the script anywhere (eg Documents) and run command chmod +x <path to file>.
 Use your favorite (nano ofc ;) ) text editor to edit .bashrc and append alias to run script.